bitsofinfo/hazelcast-docker-swarm-discovery-spi/README.md

 ### Option 2: Swarm DNSRR network binding via DockerDNSRRMemberAddressProvider

-*Note this is only available for Hazelcast 3.9+. apps*
+*Note this is only available in RC6+ and only for Hazelcast 3.9+. apps*

 Configure your hazelcast.xml configuration file to use the `DockerDNSRRDiscoveryStrategy` and `DockerDNSRRMemberAddressProvider` (similar to the below): [See hazelcast-docker-swarm-dnsrr-discovery-spi-example.xml](src/main/resources/hazelcast-docker-swarm-dnsrr-discovery-spi-example.xml) for an example with documentation of options.